Chronic Heart Failure

 The advantage of ARNIs over ARBs among patients with most advanced HF (NYHA class IV) is under investigation and remains unclear.

-ARNIs are contraindicated in patients with hypotension (systolic blood pressure ≤95 mm Hg), significant renal impairment (estimated glomerular filtration [eGFR] rate ≤30 mL/min/1.73 m2), hyperkalemia ([K+] ≥5.2 mmol/L), or severe hepatic disease (liver enzymes >2 × the upper limit of normal).
+ARNIs are contraindicated in patients with hypotension (systolic BP ≤95 mm Hg), significant renal impairment (estimated glomerular filtration [eGFR] rate ≤30 mL/min/1.73 m2), hyperkalemia ([K+] ≥5.2 mmol/L), or severe hepatic disease (liver enzymes >2 × the upper limit of normal).
 Serum levels of K+ and creatinine should be closely monitored, but therapies can be continued and optimized until these thresholds of K+ and eGFR are met.

 Ensure that patients are not concomitantly on an ACEI (a 36-hour washout period from ACEIs is required to reduce the risk of angioedema).